Pangolins need stricter protection in Ghana

 Law Enforcement

-Mr Kofi Sarpong, an Officer of the WD-FC at the Anyinam, says having worked in the area for about three years; the prosecution has happened at Anyinam.
+Mr Kofi Sarpong, an Officer of the WD-FC at the Anyinam, says having worked in the area for about three years he had not witnessed any prosecution at Anyinam.

-He alleges traders of pangolins at the Ayinam market are salesmen saying, “There are big people who are behind the business.
-The big men buy the animals not only from this area, but as far as Somanya in the Eastern Region, parts of Bono, Ahafo and Ashanti Regions,” he added.
+According to him, traders of pangolins at the market often claimed that there were ‘big people’ behind the business, who also bought some of the animals from Somanya in the Eastern Region, parts of Bono, Ahafo and Ashanti regions.

-According to a Police Officer who pleaded anonymity, no case related to the possession or hunting of pangolins reported at the station.
+A Police Officer who pleaded anonymity also said no case related to the possession or hunting of pangolins had been reported at the station.

-The officer’s account does not corroborate with the claim of at least two persons—Madam Anie and Mr Daryl Bosu, the Deputy National Director of ARocha Ghana told the GNA that they arrested and reported some people who were trading in pangolins to the police station on a number of occasions.
+However, Madam Anie and Mr Daryl Bosu, the Deputy National Director of ARocha Ghana, told the GNA that they had arrested and reported some hunters and traders in pangolins to the police station on a number of occasions.

-Madam Anie was of the view that when issues of hunting Pangolins were reported to the Police, they were often not followed up because they were considered as trivial offenses.
-The public is also of that view.
+According to Madam Anie, following up on such cases were rare because the Police considered them trivial offences.

-She recalled that from 2015 through to 2020, a total of 16 pangolins were confiscated and released back into their natural habitat.
-A number of the cases, she says, were reported, but people involved were left off the hook.
+She recalls that between 2015 and 2020, a total of 16 pangolins were confiscated and released into their natural habitat.
+The offenders were, however, left off the hook.

-Mr Bosu remarks that “As pangolins are listed as an endangered species, it is the responsibility of the WD-FC to ensure that reported cases are pursued and culprits punished to serve as a deterrent to others.
+Mr Bosu explains: “As pangolins are listed as an endangered species, the Wildlife Division of the Forestry Commission must ensure that reported cases are pursued, and culprits punished to serve as a deterrent to others.

 “That said, we should also see it as a collective responsibility to support state agencies in doing their work.
 For example, Police Officers who work along the Kumasi-Accra Highway do not know it is an offense to hunt and trade in pangolins.
 This is not their fault.
-It shows that a lot of education is needed among the populace,” he said.
+It shows that a lot of education is needed among the populace.”

-According to him, it has been difficult to prioritise the pangolin conservation issue over the years, especially, the WD-FC can do more, but we also recognize they need our support.
-“We are not attaching seriousness to the protection of pangolins,” he added.

-Madam Anie says the WD-FC had taken steps including; working with stakeholders to ensure the review of regulation to make it punitive, rollout educational campaigns for the security agencies and the public to safeguard pangolins.
+Madam Anie says the WD-FC had taken steps including, working with stakeholders to ensure the review of regulations to make it more punitive and rollout educational campaigns for the security agencies and the public to safeguard pangolins.

-If for nothing at all, the outbreak of COVID-19, rumored to be originated from a wild animal must be a lesson to humans to respect and protect nature, especially pangolins.
+The pangolin may not be in your diet or on your mind today, however, like every natural creature, it is part of the ecosystem, which sustains humankind.
+Therefore, it is imperative to protect the pangolin to preserve one’s life.